 Speed is a fundamental concept in physics that describes how quickly an object moves.
 It is a scalar quantity that represents the rate at which an object covers a particular distance in a given amount of time.
 In this article, we will delve into the concepts of speed, its calculations, and its significance in the world of physics.

-2. Understanding Speed
+2. Speed Formula

 Speed is a way to measure how fast something is moving.
 Imagine you are riding a bicycle, and you want to know how quickly you’re going.
 That is when speed comes into play.
 It helps us understand how fast objects, like your bicycle, are moving.

 Think of speed as a special kind of number that tells us how quickly things can travel from one place to another.
 It is like a special language that scientists use to talk about motion.
 For example, if you are walking slowly, your speed would be low.
-But if you are running very fast, your speed would be high.
+But if you are running very fast, your speed will be high.

 To calculate speed, we look at two important things: distance and time.
 Distance tells us how far something has travelled.
 On the other hand, time tells us how long it took to get there.
 By dividing the distance by the time, we can figure out the speed.